CRutkowski/Kijiji-Scraper/README.md

  **Example usage:**

- `python Kijiji-Scraper.py https://www.kijiji.ca/b-calgary/kayak/k0l1700199?price=__1000 -f kayaks.txt -e wanted` will find all ads for kayaks with a price of $1000 or less in Calgary and exclue any ads with 'wanted' in the title.
+ `python3 Kijiji-Scraper.py https://www.kijiji.ca/b-calgary/kayak/k0l1700199?price=__1000 -f kayaks.txt -e wanted` will find all ads for kayaks with a price of $1000 or less in Calgary and exclue any ads with 'wanted' in the title.
 The ads will be saved to kayaks.txt

-`python Kijiji-Scraper.py https://www.kijiji.ca/b-calgary/kayak/k0l1700199?price=500__1000 -s` will find all kayak ads in calgary between $500 and $1000 and save them to a file with the url as the name.
+`python3 Kijiji-Scraper.py https://www.kijiji.ca/b-calgary/kayak/k0l1700199?price=500__1000 -s` will find all kayak ads in calgary between $500 and $1000 and save them to a file with the url as the name.
 An email will not be sent in this case because of the -s flag.

 **Dependencies: requests and BeautifulSoup**